torvalds/linux/Documentation/admin-guide/LSM/Smack.rst

     - Basic utilities, which are helpful but not required
     - Configuration data

-The kernel component of Smack is implemented as a Linux Security Modules (LSM) module.
+The kernel component of Smack is implemented as a GNU/Linux Security Modules (LSM) module.
 It requires netlabel and works best with file systems that support extended attributes, although xattr support is not strictly required.